-4. Financial backing of the trade(s)
+4. Financial backing of the trade(s)\

-- There is credit, clearing and settlement in place, derisking market participants - Experienced financial regulator, supported by adequate regulatory framework - proven track record of solutions, trusted by market participants
+- Experienced financial regulator, supported by adequate regulatory framework - Proven track record of solutions, trusted by market participants

-- Existing energy 'exchanges' in Ukraine more closely resemble a market place where bilateral deals are struck through the matching of buyers' and sellers' needs and, crucially, does not include clearing - Deals are not anonymous, and not cleared - We note the planned enhancement by UEEX to move towards anonymous trading (status 7 June 2018). - Ukrainian banking sector not suitable to act as basis for clearing - A Reform of financial sector pending via law 7055 intended to create institutional basis for establishing a broad commodities exchange in Ukraine currently there is insufficient confidence in governance and robustness of Ukrainian financial sector to support such an exchange (see details on page 53)
+- Existing energy 'exchanges' in Ukraine more closely resemble a market place where bilateral deals are struck through the matching of buyers' and sellers' needs and, crucially, does not include clearing - Deals are not anonymous, and not cleared - We note the planned enhancement by UEEX to move towards anonymous trading (status 7 June 2018). - The Ukrainian banking sector role currently is in payment processing rather than in any counterparty derisking - A The view is that Ukrainian banks are not currently able to act in a clearing capacity - Fundamental reform of the financial sector is underway, aimed at assuring an appropriately rigourous 'legislative framework' to facilitate the development of a cross-commodity exchange.
+This development is being driven via draft law 7055 intended to create institutional basis for establishing a broad commodities exchange in Ukraine currently there is insufficient confidence in governance and robustness of Ukrainian financial sector to support such an exchange (see details on page 53)